-Revenue from the rendering of services comes from the OEM.
+Revenue from the rendering of services comes from ODM/OEM (Original Design Manufacturer/Original Equipment Manufacturer).

-As the Group provides OEM, customers simultaneously receive and consume the benefits provided by the Group's performance.
+As the Group provides ODM/OEM, customers simultaneously receive and consume the benefits provided by the Group's performance.
 Consequently, the related revenue is recognized when services are rendered.